kareeshma14/Hospital/README.md

 1. Deploy the Springboot Rest api into Microsoft Azure.

-2. Make the application Orchestration enabled by using Azure Kubernetes features.
+2. Make the application Orchestration enabled by using Azure Kubernetes features...